-EATL'S EMS and associated audit programme includes a requirement for an environmental audit of their construction sites on a periodic basis; included in the audit scope will be the appointed Principal Contractor's monitoring and inspection regime.

-Environmental audits will be completed by qualified members of the EATL management team and the EnvCoW.
+- EATL'S EMS and associated audit programme includes a requirement for an environmental audit of their construction sites on a periodic basis; included in the audit scope will be the appointed Contractor's monitoring and inspection regime. - 167.
+Environmental audits will be completed by qualified members of the EATL management team and the EnvCoW (in addition to the weekly inspections/audits undertaken by the Principal Contractor).
 A programme of Environmental Audits will developed and these audits will be agreed and arranged with the contractor at least 2 weeks in advance.
-The programme will include a quarterly consent compliance audit undertaken by SPR's Consents Compliance Team, against the commitments in the RDDs using the RDD Consent Compliance Register.
-The results of these audits will be reported to ESC, including any identified failings, and measures to address these.
-This will ensure the Principal Contractors' compliance with the commitments made in the RDDs.
+The programme will include a quarterly consent compliance audit undertaken by SPR's Consents Compliance Team, against the commitments in the RDDs using the RDD Consent

+Compliance Register.
+The results of these audits will be reported to MSDC, including any identified failings, and measures to address these.
+This will ensure the Principal Contractors' compliance with the commitments made in the RDDs